 I arrived midday and was out to get a sketch under my belt before meeting up with some of the gang.
 This year I was staying in the lovely Kampong Glam area and sketching the Sultan Mosque was something I did a few times.
 As you all know I love sketching big buildings and my favourite are ones that are made up numerous volumes with coloured or richly carved decorations.

-And continued to do so over dessert at Quarter to Three. (name of the cafe not the time… I think it was only 9.30ish??)
-So lovely to meet the owners and show them our sketches of the yummy dessert.
+It was lovely to meet the owners and show them our sketches of the yummy dessert.
 And after we had sketched the cakes, the paint talk and comparisons started again.

 What an amazing first afternoon in Singapore… my mind was already buzzing with new ideas after some of the talk in the first few hours of my week here.